Fluid flow generates bacterial conjugation hotspots by increasing the rate of shear-driven cell-cell encounters

+Based on a global survey of microbial abundances, we take cell concentrations in the range $c= \SI{1e5}{\per\milli\liter}\tn{ to }\SI{1e7}{\per\milli\liter}$ in the upper 100 m and $c= \SI{1e4}{\per\milli\liter}\tn{ to }\SI{1e6}{\per\milli\liter}$ at depths below 100 m~\cite{Wigington2016}.
+Combining these estimates, we compute the plasmid transfer rate $\kappa$ per liter per hour as a function of depth $z$ as follows~ \be \kappa(z) = \eta[\dot\gamma(z)]c^2(z), \ee where we assumed $c_\tn{D}=c_\tn{R}=c$.
+Fig.~\ref{fig:Fig3} summarizes this prediction and suggests that, below ten meters, conjugation is driven primarily by diffusion.
+By contrast, breaking waves could act as conjugation hotspots, based on the combination of high cell concentrations and a strong enhancement of the conjugation rate by turbulent shear.
+Next, we compare this maximum conjugation rate with that of spontaneous mutations.

-To assess the importance of conjugation between members of a phylogenetically related marine community, we compare the plasmid transfer rate among Roseobacters against the spontaneous mutation rate, which occurs during DNA replication.
-Conjugation rates, in general, depend on phylogeny~\cite{Sheppard2020,Castaneda-Barba_NMR2024}.
-If only a fraction $\beta$ of cells participates in conjugation, then the estimates in Fig.~\ref{fig:Fig3} decrease by a factor of $\beta^2$.
-We consider the Roseobacter clade, which is found predominantly in marine environments, representing up to 20\% ($\beta=0.2$) of bacterial cells in some coastal ecosystems and 3 to 5\% ($\beta=0.03-0.05$) of bacterial cells in open ocean surface waters~\cite{moran2007ecological}.
-A recent analysis revealed the existence of mobilizable marine plasmids capable of spreading into diverse members of the Roseobacter group~\cite{petersen2017plasmid,Petersen2019}.
+Conjugation in the turbulent surface ocean may generate genetic variation faster than spontaneous mutation.
+Because conjugation rates, in general, depend on phylogeny~\cite{Sheppard2020,Castaneda-Barba_NMR2024}, we focus on the marine \textit{Roseobacter} clade. \textit{Roseobacter} represents up to 20\% ($\beta=0.2$) of bacterial cells in some coastal ecosystems and 3 to 5\% ($\beta=0.03-0.05$) of bacterial cells in open ocean surface waters~\cite{moran2007ecological}, and can share mobilizable marine plasmids~\cite{petersen2017plasmid,Petersen2019}.
+If only a fraction $\beta$ of cells in the community (i.e., \textit{Roseobacters}) participates in conjugation, then the estimates in Fig.~\ref{fig:Fig3} decrease by a factor of $\beta^2$.
 To compare the plasmid transfer rate with the spontaneous mutation rate, we assume cells divide once per day and mutate spontaneously at a rate of $2.5\times 10^{-3}$ mutations per genome per replication~\cite{drake1998rates}.
-We find that the plasmid transfer rate is larger than the spontaneous mutation rate across a wide range of environmentally relevant cell concentrations~(SI).
-For example, assuming a large total cell concentration ($\SI{1e6}{\per\milli\liter}$), Roseobacters representing a large fraction of the population ($\beta=0.1$), and taking $\eta\approx\SI{1e-7}{\milli\liter\per\hour}$ for the conjugation rate in the surface ocean, the plasmid transfer rate is two orders of magnitude higher than the spontaneous mutation rate (see SI for a detailed calculation).
+Considering conditions with a large total cell concentration ($\SI{1e6}{\per\milli\liter}$), in which \textit{Roseobacters} represent a large fraction of the population ($\beta=0.1$), and taking $\eta=\SI{1e-7}{\milli\liter\per\hour}$ for the conjugation rate in the surface ocean~(Fig.~\ref{fig:Fig3}), we find that the plasmid transfer rate is two orders of magnitude higher than the spontaneous mutation rate (see SI Section 5 for a detailed calculation and Fig.~S6).
 These estimates indicate that conjugation in the turbulent surface ocean has the potential to generate faster genetic adaptation in marine bacteria than spontaneous mutations.

-\textbf{Discussion}
+\subsection{Discussion}